ICU hospitalizations due to COVID-19 more than double in Jefferson County - Port Arthur News

 With more than 2,000 new confirmed cases in the county during November, including 18 deaths, the 14-day average of confirmed cases more than doubled from 34 on Nov.
 1 to 78 on Nov.
 30.

 The percentage of intensive care unit beds utilized by COVID-19 patients has followed the trend, going from 22 percent on Nov.
 17 to 48 percent on Nov.
-30. During that same time span, the rate of hospitalizations due to COVID-19 has trended upward from 16 to 20 percent.
+30. During that same time span, the rate of hospitalizations due to COVID-19 in Jefferson County is at 20 percent.

 The numbers do not reflect cases confirmed from the Thanksgiving break, Port Arthur Health Department Director Judith Smith said.
 She expects her staff to confirm positive cases within the next one to two weeks.